Building Stronger Geoscience and Environmental Science Departments and Programs

 As a part of the process for hosting a workshop, you identify the length of the event (from one to two days) and choose from the topics we offer those that are of highest interest to your group.
 We recommend the workshop be used at a retreat or other departmental planning event, with the expectation that the full department will participate.
 Prior to the workshop, your department will provide us with information about your department and its programs.
 We will choose a team of two facilitators who will develop a program (see some example programs) from the topics you've identified and will come to your campus to lead the workshop.

 - They focus on the specific context of your department.

-- They engage the entire department, rather than one or two individuals, in an in-depth, structured discussion and action planning.
+- They engage the entire department, rather than one or two individuals, in deep, structured discussion and action planning.

 - They use a Strengths/Weaknesses/Opportunities/Threats (SWOT) approach to focus development of action plans for achieving your objectives

 - They provide an external framework and support for a department that is committed to making changes.

 - The two-person team approach provides two outside perspectives.

 All workshops include three Core Sessions that form the foundation of the agenda:

 - Action Planning & Departmental Management